VALUES & POLICIES

 NGO Committee on the Status of Women, New York

-4. To offer NGOs opportunities at the United Nations for collaborative action, advocacy and network building to advance the status of women and girls around the world.
+- To offer NGOs opportunities at the United Nations for collaborative action and network building to advance the status of women and girls around the world;

-1. Regular Membership - Members of nongovernmental organizations in consultative status with ECOSOC, upon payment of dues.
+- Regular Membership -Nongovernmental organizations in consultative status with ECOSOC, upon payment of their dues, hold regular membership.
 They shall be entitled to hold office.
 Each organization with regular membership shall be entitled to one vote.

-2. Associate Membership - Members of nongovernmental organizations associated with the United Nations Department of Public Information or affiliated with a United Nations Program or agency, upon payment of dues.
-Such members shall not be eligible to vote, except on amendments to the By-Laws, or hold office.
+- Associate Membership -Nongovernmental organizations associated with the United Nations Department of Global Communications or affiliated with a United Nations Program or agency, upon payment of dues.
+Such members shall not be eligible to vote or hold office.

-3. Supporting Membership - Members of other interested organizations and individuals, upon payment of dues.
+- Supporting Membership -Other interested organizations and individuals, upon payment of dues.
 Such members shall not be eligible to vote or hold office.

-1. The responsibility of the Executive Committee shall be to determine the means and methods of carrying out the work of the NGO Committee.
+The responsibilities of the Executive Committee shall be to determine the means and methods of carrying out the work of the NGO Committee.
 The members of the NGO Committee shall be kept informed of the decisions and activities of the Executive Committee.
 All members of the Executive Committee shall reside in the New York Metropolitan Area.

-2. The Officers of the Executive Committee shall be the Chairperson, the Vice- Chairperson, the Recording Secretary, the Communications and Outreach Secretary, the Treasurer, and the Members-at-Large.
+- The Officers of the Executive Committee shall be the Chairperson, the Vice- Chairperson, the Recording Secretary, the Communications and Outreach Secretary, the Treasurer and the Members-at-Large.
 The immediate Past Chairperson shall be an ex officio member without a vote.
 No more than one representative from one organization shall serve concurrently on the Executive Committee.

 - Officers and three Members-at-Large shall be elected.